WHEN WILL WE NEED TO BE READY?

 - If your pension contributions are already determined independently of financial reporting (e.g. through statute or other legal requirement) then your pension funding shouldn’t change.

-- If your pension contributions are tied to your current GASB 27 ARC calculation, then you’ll need to develop a new funding policy: a new Actuarially Determined Contribution.
+- If your pension contributions are tied to the old GASB Annual Required Contribution (ARC), then you’ll need to develop a new funding policy: a new Actuarially Determined Contribution (ADC).

 WHAT LIABILITY WILL SHOW ON OUR FINANCIAL STATEMENTS?